Book I of The Guardians of Gaia Series

 The door opened and Luisa, the department secretary and office manager, poked her head in.
-She was about the same age as Alejandro, slightly overweight, but attractively dressed in a flattering print dress.
+She was about the same age as Alejandro, pleasantly rounded, but attractively dressed in a flattering print dress.
 She wore her hair to her shoulders and had a ready smile.

 A small knot formed in Alejandro’s stomach.
 Chief Minister Alfonso Figueroa was a force to be reckoned with.
 From a wealthy family in Sinaloa, it was well known that he had aspired to climb the political ladder.
 A consummate politician, he would slap you on the back and inquire after your family, but under that veneer of congeniality Alejandro suspected that he could be ruthless in his desire to advance his own agenda.
+And besides, his brother-in-law was the president of Mexico.
 Alejandro’s predecessor had fallen prey to the machinations of Figueroa a little over three years ago.

 Alejandro picked up the phone.
 “Hello Minister!
 To what do I owe the pleasure of this call?”

-“How go the projects in the Lower Gulf,” The Minister queried.
+“How go the projects in the Lower Gulf ?”

-“Two to three months?”
-Figueroa said light-heartedly, yet Alejandro heard the undertone.
+“In two to three months?”
+Figueroa sounded light-hearted, yet Alejandro heard the undertone.
 “We need to get all the budget information to the Ministry of Fisheries by the end of the month.”

 Alejandro did not dare mention the several lost signals that had occurred in the past few weeks.

-“Very good, Director Cabrillo,” said Figueroa, resuming his fatherly tone.
+“Very good, Director Cabrillo.”
+Figueroa resumed his fatherly tone.
 “I also beg a small favor of you, Alejandro.
-Next week my assistant Felipe Muñoz will be in La Paz .
-He is meeting a contingent of Japanese officials, from both the fisheries ministry and the private sector.
-They wish to see the Institute and would like to hear about your work there.
+Next week my assistant, Felipe Muñoz, will be in La Paz.
+He is meeting a contingent of Japanese officials from both the fisheries ministry and the private sector.
+They wish to see the institute and would like to hear about your work there.
 I already told them you would be happy to show them around.”

 Alejandro flushed.
 I’m a scientist, not a tour guide.
 Besides, representatives from the Japanese Department of Fisheries had classically not been at the forefront for conservation of most whale species.